Gavin-Klinge/Klinges-Corner/README.md

 ## Acknowledgments

 - Monaco Editor for the code editor
-- Socket.IO for real-time collaboration
-- FullCalendar for the calendar integration
 - Pyodide for Python execution in the browser
+- Font Awesome for icons
+- GitHub Pages for hosting

 ## Support